l0wc0ster/blog/username_enum-from-sqli.md

 ![Image](/img/username_enum-from-sqli/7.png)

 Knowing the structure of the SID and the process of generating RID, you can select 8 bytes related to RID and get a list of usernames in the AD.
-I wrote a small script to help you do this.
+I wrote a small script to help you to do this.
 It contains WAF bypass elements associated with the waiting time.
 It also converts each payload character to Unicode, which indicates a non-standard injection:

 ```
 #!/usr/bin/python3